sucodelarangela/meteora/README.md

 ## 🔎 Overview

-**Meteora** is a fictional timeless, casua, no-gender clothes e-commerce tha believes fashion is much more than just passing trends and offers versatile pieces that adapt to any style and occasion.
+**Meteora** is a fictional timeless, casual, no-gender clothes e-commerce tha believes fashion is much more than just passing trends and offers versatile pieces that adapt to any style and occasion.
 This project is being developed as a result of a Front-End Challenge (7th edition) exclusively for students of [Alura](https://www.alura.com.br) tech school.

 The stack used in this challenge was: